Courses of Study

 ML 560 Change Dynamics.
 Whether serving the Church, mission agency, NGO, nonprofit, or market-place contexts, all ministries require substantive change and transformation at some point.
 Most of the time change is not anticipated or intentional and therefore is ineffective.
 In Change Dynamics, an overview of seminal theories of change will be introduced, especially in our two-week, face-to-face time.
 Students will apply an organizational change strategy to a current situation or conduct a postmortem case study on an organizational change from the past.

 ML 570 Leadership in Ethnic Contexts.
 This course is an examination of the nature of Christian leadership in the complex context of the immigrant and ethnic church.
 This course will introduce aspects of effective leadership such as systems thinking, non-anxious leadership, change management, cross-cultural competency, congregational learning, assessment, and holistic formation as they relate to clergy leading the church.
+Taught only in Korean.

 ML 578 Missional Leadership.
 This is a practical theology course that engages biblical, theological, and practical matters in ecclesiology and leadership.
 The work of lay and clergy leadership is explored in regard to fostering an environment in which all participants are to be formed into an interpretive community that is engaged with God personally and corporately in congregation formation, spiritual formation, and missional formation.
 Working from a praxis-theory-praxis perspective, the course will attend to topics as they are integrated in a practical theology methodology with an emphasis on missio Dei.